 You can switch a project to the C3 runtime by changing the Runtime property in the Advanced section of Project Properties.
 By default the Advanced section is collapsed, so you may need to expand it first.

-When you open a project using the C2 runtime, Construct will prompt you to switch it to the C3 runtime if it is compatible, so you don't have to find the setting.
+When you open a project using the C2 runtime, Construct will automatically convert it to the C3 runtime for you if it is compatible.

 Some features are only available in one runtime.
 If your project uses any such features, it will prevent you from changing the runtime.
 For example if you switch to the C3 runtime and add a new plugin only available in the C3 runtime, then you won't be able to switch back to the C2 runtime.
 Construct will prompt you with a list of reasons why you cannot switch runtime, so you have the opportunity to revert any changes in case you really need to switch back.